iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="CredentialValidator.checkExpiresOnOrAfter"></a>

 ### CredentialValidator.checkExpiresOnOrAfter(credential, timestamp)
-Validate that the [Credential] expires on or after the specified `Timestamp`.
+Validate that the credential expires on or after the specified timestamp.

 **Kind**: static method of [<code>CredentialValidator</code>](#CredentialValidator)